This post may contain affiliate links. Please read our disclosure policy.

 Prime rib on a plate with fresh green beans and mashed potatoes with au jus being drizzled over the meat.

-People often think cooking Prime Rib is difficult but really that is far from the truth.
-Although I understand the hesitation, this cut of meat is expensive (it’s like an investment), you are usually preparing it for guests or a crowd (no pressure, right), and you really don’t want to mess it up!
+People often think cooking Prime Rib is difficult, but really, that is far from the truth.
+Although I understand the hesitation, this cut of meat is expensive (it’s like an investment).
+You are usually preparing it for guests or a crowd (no pressure, right), and you really don’t want to mess it up!

-So let’s talk about Prime Rib and how to be successful in making one each and every time.
+So, let’s talk about Prime Rib and how to be successful in making one each and every time.
 It’s really a breeze, y’all!

 What is Prime Rib?

 A “Prime Rib Roast” is also known as a rib roast or “standing rib roast“.
 You can find it in both bone-in and boneless options.
-So what cut of meat is a prime rib?
+So, what cut of meat is a prime rib?
 It is a cut that is taken from the back of the upper ribs (rib primal) of the cow.
 It’s the same cut where ribeye steaks come from and gives you a rich, beefy flavor.
-The cut has generous marbling giving you that tender buttery texture we love.
+The cut has generous marbling, giving you that tender buttery texture we love.

 • Standing Rib Roast / Prime Rib: The shining star of the table.
 An amazingly tender cut of beef!

-• Fresh Cloves of Garlic: I prefer to roughly mince the garlic with a knife, rather than use a press or the pre-minced garlic you buy.
-You are starting the roast at a high temperature and if it is too finely minced you may tend to burn the garlic.
+• Fresh Cloves of Garlic: I prefer to roughly mince the garlic with a knife rather than use a press or the pre-minced garlic you buy.
+You are starting the roast at a high temperature, and if it is too finely minced, you may tend to burn the garlic.

 Ingredients needed to make the best prime rib recipe.